sseneca42/Outer-Wilds-Autosplitter/README.md

 ![Active the Autosplitter and click on 'Settings'](https://github.com/sseneca42/Outer-Wilds-Autosplitter/blob/main/Images/Image2_ActivateSettings.png)<br>

-4 - In `Settings` you can select exactly where you want the autosplitter to split, depending notably of the category you are running.<br>
+4 - In `Settings` you can select exactly where you want the autosplitter to split, depending notably of the category you are running.
+(The sub-options will be ignored if the parent option isn't activated)<br>

 ![Settings](https://github.com/sseneca42/Outer-Wilds-Autosplitter/blob/main/Images/Image3_SettingsScreen.png)<br>